 Starting on March 4, 1958 and continuing to the present, the People’s Republic of China has published a weekly English-language news magazine originally called “Peking Review”, and beginning with issue #1 in 1979 renamed “Beijing Review” after the Pinyin transliteration system was adopted for foreign-language publications.
 This archive is a collection of many of the more important articles on politics, philosophy, and political economy that appeared in that magazine, mostly from the Mao era.
 While some of these articles sound somewhat stylized and doctrinaire today, there is still much of value in them for those who read them carefully.

-In addition we now have 990 entire issues available in PDF image format.
+In addition we now have 1,316 entire issues available in PDF image format.
 About 30 of these were prepared by the IRTR Cultural Revolution Archive, which no longer exists.
 About 60 more of the PDF issues were once posted on the official Beijing Review website in China.
-And more than 850 additional issues have been scanned and posted by us and our friends.
-(Many of the PDF scans have omitted the pages which were left purposely blank on the back of full page photos of Mao and others.)
-All the issues for the period of the Great Proletarian Cultural Revolution are now posted, and all the issues for the entire 16-year period from 1966 through 1981 are now posted.
-We are in the process of posting hundreds of additional issues for the 1959-1965 and 1982-1991 periods.
+And more than 1,200 additional issues have been scanned and posted by us and our friends.
+(Many of the PDF scans have omitted the pages which were left purposely blank on the back of full page photos of Mao and others.
+A few of the issues we scanned have some small amount of damage to them, usually on the covers.
+Where any damage affects the readability of the contents of a magazine this is noted in the index list below.)
+All the issues for the period of the Great Proletarian Cultural Revolution are now posted, and all the issues for 1959 through 1962 and for the entire 19-year period from 1964 through 1982 are now posted.
+We are in the process of posting hundreds of additional issues for the 1983-1991 period.
 We are posting not only issues from the Maoist era but also a great many from the years after Mao’s death in September 1976, which is the period of transition back to capitalism.
 We think there are many valuable negative lessons to be learned from this period about how Deng Xiaoping and the other capitalist-roaders lied to the masses about what they were doing, and used phony pseudo-“Marxist” arguments to supposedly justify it.
 These are the sorts of lies and distortions that people need to learn to see through!